Dialects

 Spoken

 Due to the saurian mouth structure, their range of pronunciation is limited and their language reflects it.
 The saurian tongue tends to be a guttural language which is spoken slowly.
-The powerful, deep, grinding voices of the saurians are well suited to the language.
 S, SH, K, L and V are the most common consonants used and the language consists of many subtle variations using these sounds.
-Likewise, morphemes tend to be complex and there are many phonemes so speakers must listen attentively to every sound.
-Non-saurian speakers must be careful to articulate this deep sound variations in order not to be misunderstood.
+These variations can be complex.
+Non-saurian speakers must be careful to articulate these in order not to be misunderstood.

 Written